HauLiang/Acoustic-Beamforming-Methods/README.md

 If you want to know more about acoustic imaging, please refer to this paper:

-* A review of acoustic imaging methods
+* A review of acoustic imaging methods:
 > [Merino-Martínez, Roberto and Sijtsma, Pieter and Snellen, Mirjam and Ahlefeldt, Thomas and Antoni, Jerome and Bahr, Christopher J and Blacodon, Daniel and Ernst, Daniel and Finez, Arthur and Funke, Stefan and others, "A review of acoustic imaging methods using phased microphone arrays", *CEAS Aeronautical Journal*, 2019.](https://link.springer.com/article/10.1007/s13272-019-00383-4 "https://link.springer.com/article/10.1007/s13272-019-00383-4")

 @ All rights are reserved by the authors.